What Happens to Your Mortgage if Your Home Insurance Is Canceled?

 Limit the number of claims you file, especially for minor damages, as a high claims history can increase the likelihood of policy cancellation.

-Homeowners insurance plays a vital role in protecting your home and financial well-being, along with maintaining your mortgage requirements.
-Get a better understanding of what happens to your mortgage if your homeowners insurance is cancelled through our answers to some frequently asked questions.
+Homeowners insurance plays an important role in protecting your home and financial well-being, along with maintaining your mortgage requirements.
+Get a better understanding of what happens to your mortgage if your homeowners insurance is canceled through our answers to frequently asked questions.

 Is it necessary to have mortgage insurance?